lalmada1/Coding-in-R-SPR-2021/schedule.md

 <a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/home/2056378">Download the Template</a>

-**Submit your project to the iCollege Assignment Folder by 11:59pm on July 31.**
+**Submit your project to the iCollege Assignment Folder by 11:59pm on Feb 25.**

-<a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/le/2013035/discussions/List">Post to iCollege</a>
+<a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/lms/dropbox/admin/folders_manage.d2l?ou=2225789">Post to iCollege</a>

 <br>
 <br>